Written with love by our friends at BambooHR:

 Extending onboarding beyond the first day with frequent check-ins throughout the first year can also help managers and HR gauge (and adjust, if needed) the experience new employees are having.
 Plus, employees who experience a structured onboarding are 69 percent more likely to remain at their organizations for up to three years.

 Employee onboarding should begin before the new employee walks through your doors

 After the dust settles and new employees become regular old employees, organizations must continually pay attention to whether or not those employees are still having a good experience.
 Creating a feedback loop is a great way for organizations to manage performance, but it’s also a great way to discover if anyone is having a poor experience.
 For instance, an employee may feel he doesn’t have the tools to adequately do his job.
-That can be a pretty simple fix and make a world of difference in employee experience.
+That can be a pretty simple fix and make a world of difference in employee engagement and experience.

 Employees also have a better experience if their organizations are willing to provide opportunities for continual growth – after all, the number one reason employees leave their companies is due to lack of advancement.
 Helping employees reach career goals and giving them training helps them stay fulfilled (and stay with your organization).

 Most employees will end their experience with your organization at some point.
 And whether it’s voluntary or involuntary, making that experience as positive as possible is vital to your company’s employer branding (it all comes full-circle).
 Exit interviews provide a great opportunity to leave on a good note.
 It’s an opportunity to thank the employee for their contributions to the organization and express excitement and encouragement for his or her next opportunity.
 For employees who leave voluntarily, acts of goodwill – like letters of reference, LinkedIn recommendations, or farewell parties – can help remind employees about (and continue) their positive experience.